Operations of the Other Bins

 When a non-fast chunk is freed, it gets put into the Unsorted Bin.
 When new chunks are requested, glibc looks at all of the bins

-- Finally, we iterate through the chunks in the unsorted bin - If it is empty, we service the request through making the heap larger by moving the top chunk back and making space
+If it is empty, we service the request through making the heap larger by splitting the top chunk, pushing the now-smaller top chunk to start at a higher memory address

 One thing that is very easy to forget is what happens on allocation and what happens on freeing, as it can be a bit counter-intuitive.
 For example, the fastbin consolidation is triggered from an allocation!